Return on marketing investment: Long term

 In a similar way the second ROMI concept, long-term ROMI can be used to determine other less tangible aspects of marketing effectiveness.
 For example, ROMI could be used to determine the incremental value of marketing as it pertains to increased brand awareness, consideration or purchase intent.
 In this way both the longer-term value of marketing activities (incremental brand awareness, etc.) and the shorter-term revenue and profit can be determined.
 This is a sophisticated metric that balances marketing and business analytics and is used increasingly by many of the world's leading organizations (Hewlett-Packard and Procter & Gamble to name two) to measure the economic (that is, cash-flow derived) benefits created by marketing investments.
 For many other organizations, this method offers a way to prioritize investments and allocate marketing and other resources on a formalized basis.

 Long term ROMI models will often draw on Customer lifetime value models to demonstrate the long term value of incremental customer acquisition or reduced churn rate.
 Some more sophisticated Marketing Mix Modeling approaches include multi-year long term ROMI by including CLV type analysis.
 CLV has been used as input to ROMI calculations in some academic works.

-Long term ROMI models have sometimes used brand valuation techniques to measure how building a brand with marketing spend can create balance sheet value for brands (or at least for brands that have been transacted, and therefore under accounting rules can have a balance sheet value).
-The ISO 10668 standard sets out the appropriate process of valuing brands and sets out six key requirements, transparency, validity, reliability, sufficiency, objectivity and financial, behavioural and legal parameters.
+Long term ROMI models have sometimes used brand valuation techniques to measure how building a brand with marketing spend can create balance sheet value for brands.
+The ISO 10668 standard sets out the appropriate process of valuing brands and sets out six key requirements: transparency, validity, reliability, sufficiency, objectivity, and financial, behavioural and legal parameters.
 Brand valuation is distinguished from brand equity by placing a money value on a brand, and in this way a ROMI can be calculated.